sdittmer/gtfd/README.md

-# gtfd
+# Ground Truth Free Denoising by Optimal Transport

-Ground Truth Free Denoising by Optimal Transport
+This code is accompanying the paper Ground Truth Free Denoising by Optimal Transport.